 Unlike in the United States, Easter in Italy is still closer to the holiday’s original religious roots, with less of a commercial flavor.
 In many towns there are religious processions on Easter Sunday, as well as in the run-up to Easter, i.e. the Friday and Saturday before the actual holiday.
-For example, the longest running Good Friday procession in Italy is held in Chieti, in the rugged and richly historic region of the Abruzzo (the town of Sulmona in Abruzzo is home to a colorful celebration on Easter Sunday itself).
-Holy Week processions in towns in Umbria and Sicily are also noteworthy for their historical flavor.
+For example, the longest running Good Friday procession in Italy is held in Trapani, Sicily.
+Holy Week processions in towns in Umbria and Abruzzo are also noteworthy for their historical flavor.

 Easter in Rome is a memorable affair: The Pope leads a Good Friday mass at the Colosseum and then, of course, follows the biggest mass of all, held at St. Peter’s Basilica.
 Mass takes on an explosive dimension in Florence with the Scoppio del Carro.
-White oxen drag an oversized decorated wagon to the Basilica di Santa Maria del Fiore, and then the Archbishop blows it up with a small rocket shaped like a dove (too much Pocket Coffee, Archbishop?).
+White oxen drag an oversized decorated wagon to the Basilica di Santa Maria del Fiore, and then the Archbishop blows it up with a small rocket shaped like a dove.
 That sets off fireworks and then a parade follows.
-The dove theme extends to Easter season food: in addition to the traditional Pannetone, at this time of year Colomba, or dove-shaped bread, is also a popular gift item.
+The dove theme extends to Easter season food: in addition to the traditional Pannettone, at this time of year Colomba, or dove-shaped bread, is also a popular gift item.
 Of course, there are chocolate eggs aplenty, too.

 Plan, plan, plan